Eli4m/AI_OpSec/Jailbreaks/Readme.md

 ## 🧪 ChatGPT Output

-#### 🔧 System Instruction Bypass
+#### 🔧 System Prompt Output
-Displaying the system prompt.
+I limited the ouput to only 4 lines of the system prompt.
-**For ethical reasons although this can be found in other repoisitories I will blue after line 2.**

 !['alt text'](image-4.png)